bipubipu/Python_Matplotlib_Meetup/Python_Installation.md

 NOTE: If you see an error message, check to see that you are logged into the same user account that you used to install Anaconda or Miniconda, and that you have closed and re-opened the terminal window after installing it.

-4) Type `conda install jupyter numpy matplotlib` and hit `ENTER` key.
+4) Type `conda install jupyter numpy matplotlib pandas` and hit `ENTER` key.
 When asked do you want to proceed, type `y` and hit `ENTER`.
 If you wish to install more packages in the future, you just need to use this `conda install <package name>` from your command line.

 5) To view a list of packages and versions installed, or to confirm that a package has been added or removed, type `conda list`.
 Confirm that jupyter, numpy and matplotlib have been installed